vippsas/vipps-ecom-api/vipps-ecom-api.md

 | `429 Too Many Requests` | There is currently a limit of max 200 calls per second\* |
 | `500 Server Error`      | An internal Vipps problem.                              |

-HTTP requests that are being stopped in the application gateway will result in an error json object, while requests that are produced from the backend will receive an array with a json object.
+HTTP requests that are being stopped in the application gateway will result in an error JSON object, while requests that are produced from the backend will receive an array with a JSON object.
 Error codes that are produced from the application gateway include 401, 403 and 422.

 ```json
 [